 An eponym is something that is named after a particular person.
 I would like to put forward a radical assertion: The habit of naming an idea or principle in honor of its purported discoverer or developer is holding Science back.
 Therefore, eponyms have no legitimate place in Science (with a capital S).

-Eponyms are quiet ubiquitous – particularly in Science – and seem innocent enough.
+Eponyms are quite ubiquitous – particularly in Science – and seem innocent enough.
 They really are everywhere, from the classical Archimedian principle, the endearing Triangle and Wager of Pascal to the more preposterous “paradox of Moravec” (which reeks of equally odious and insufferable titles such as “The Bourne Supremacy”, “The Prometheus Deception”, “The Bernstein Presumption” or “The Sternberg Allegation”).
 So what’s the fuss?

 It is actually prudent to take a solid stance on this issue, as infecting the scientific vernacular with eponyms introduces at least three serious problems: